pypy/pypy.org/pages/download_advanced.rst

      - Download__
      - Download__
      - Download__
-     - High Sierra >= 10.13, not for Sierra and below
+     - High Sierra >= 10.13, not for Sierra and below.
+Not signed, for signed packages use Homebrew_.

    * - **Linux ARM64**